Good question....Was Daniel written AFTER the events he foretold?

 In other words, unless the Qumran community somehow had the "original, final, canonical" copy of Daniel from which to make Dan(c) and Dan(e), then these manuscripts were made from copies themselves--again pushing the date back.
 Since the Qumran community is generally understood to have originated in 150 BC, this means that Daniel (as we have it today) was in existence at that time (see the remarks by Collins and Aune above).

-Ulrich notes that the Daniel manuscripts in Qumran reflect a different textual tradition than the Massoretic text:
+Ulrich notes that the Daniel manuscripts in Qumran reflect a different textual tradition than the Masoretic text:

 "Moreover, since neither Qumran manuscript agrees with the MT in a single reading against the other Qumran manuscript, we can conclude that 4Qdan(a) and 4Qdan(b) stand in one text tradition over against that exemplified in the Masoretic textus receptus."
 [DSSOB:162]